- 24+ Best Webinar Software Platforms For Every Business in 2024 (Ranked & Reviewed) - November 11, 2023

 - Poor Customer Service.
 During my time at San Francisco-based startup, RealtyShares, we reached out during an important webinar to try and get more people in — and we even offered to pay for a higher plan so more of the audience could join.
 They couldn’t accommodate our request.
 Maybe that’s asking too much of a customer support rep. But it would’a been nice to have been wowed!

-- Basic webinar features: WebEx provides the most basic features that you would want from a webinar platform such as HD video, screen sharing, in-app voice listening, the ability to join from any video system, security, the ability to record meetings, chat, and more.
+- All the webinar features: Webex provides the all the features that you would want from a webinar platform such as HD video, screen sharing, in-app voice listening, the ability to join from any video system, security, the ability to record meetings, chat.

 - Analytics: Webex offers advanced follow-up analytics that help you gain insight into what went on with your attendees during your webinar.